Materials-Consortia/OPTIMADE/optimade.rst

     Queries MUST treat the value of this property as a string, not the represented chemical structure.
     That is, providers MUST NOT perform substructure search, just regular string comparison.
   - MUST adhere to the `OpenSMILES specification v1.0 <http://opensmiles.org/opensmiles.html>`__.
-  - When structures or their parts cannot be unambiguously depicted in SMILES according to OpenSMILES recommendations, using the guidelines from `Quirós et al. <2018https://jcheminf.biomedcentral.com/articles/10.1186/s13321-018-0279-6>`__ is RECOMMENDED.
+  - When structures or their parts cannot be unambiguously depicted in SMILES according to OpenSMILES recommendations, using the guidelines from `Quirós et al. 2018 <https://jcheminf.biomedcentral.com/articles/10.1186/s13321-018-0279-6>`__ is RECOMMENDED.
+  - Providers MAY canonicalize produced SMILES descriptors, but this is not mandatory.
+    Generally, providers SHOULD NOT change the descriptor more frequently than the structure itself is modified.

 dimension\_types
 ~~~~~~~~~~~~~~~~